 The Grand Lobby – When people talk about the Grand Lobby, they are talking about the lobby of the Ozinga Chapel – a large space where meetings, social events, chapel services and lots of other great things take place.

-Groot Hall – An administrative/classroom building located on the northern side of campus.
+Groot Hall (GR) – An administrative/classroom building located on the northern side of campus.
 Key offices located in Groot: the registrar’s office and the departments of Social Work, Business and Communication Arts and Sciences.
 A few classes are held in seminar-style rooms in Groot.

 Night on the Town – Student Activities puts on several “Night on the Town” events throughout the year that bring students downtown to experience Chicago – the focus of the events varies and is developed by students for students.
 These are great opportunities to take in the city with friends in a way that doesn’t break your budget!